AnaGM2/AI-Master-Projects/Machine Learning/README.md

 ## AI Relevance
-This course bridges the gap between academic theory and industrial application by focusing on **Explainability and Problem-Solving** (why a model works and how to fix data leakage or overfitting) rather than just "accuracy chasing".
+This course bridges the gap between academic theory and industrial application by focusing on **Explainability and Problem-Solving** rather than just chasing accuracy.